Strata Florida Archaeology Field School

 This is a unique opportunity for people both young and old, from all different backgrounds, to take part in an archaeological excavation at this important historical site.
 No archaeological experience is necessary to complete the course.
 In addition, the training is being made as accessible as possible so people who never thought they could participate in archaeology (perhaps because of physical or mental health challenges) are welcomed and encouraged to sign up.

-13th August – 23rd September 2019.
+30th June to 26th July 2020.
 Participants are expected to book a minimum of two weeks.

 Strata Florida Abbey, Ponthrydfendigaid, Ceredigion, Wales, SY25 6ES.